Polistes major major

 Polistes major major is a Neotropical eusocial paper wasp subspecies most commonly found on the Caribbean island of Hispaniola, as well as in Central America, South Florida in the United States, and Puerto Rico.
-It has been called avispa de caballo (Spanish: "horse's wasp") in the Dominican Republic.
+It has been called avispa de caballo (Spanish: "horse wasp") in the Dominican Republic.

 Taxonomy

 P. m. major is the nominate subspecies of Polistes major; other subspecies include P. m. bonaccensis, P. m. castaneicolor, P. m. columbianus, and P. m. weyrauchi.
 Polites major was first formally named by Palisot de Beauvois in 1818.

 Description

 Polistes major major is larger in comparison to members of other wasp species, reaching 17 to 22 mm in length, with a wingspan of up to 45 mm.
 It is primarily yellow with vibrant brown markings and wings.

 A queen will rarely leave the nest and she lays the majority of the eggs within the nest, if not all.
 Female workers are foragers, and often leave the nest to hunt for food.
 The workers engage in malaxation of their captured prey and drop off pieces into the larval cells, so that the growing brood may feed upon the chewed up food.
 After 4 to 5 days post emergence, drones will usually leave the nest and not return.
 Males will mark territory and patrol routes with pheromones released from their face and sternal regions.